VAGAScom/deadly_serious/README.md

 They are already opened when they are passed to your component, and they are properly closed when your component is done.

 In the Pipeline class, readers and writers are just pipe names *or* file names.
-If you want to read or write to a file instead of a pipe, prepend its name with ">", like that:
+If you want to read or write to a file instead of a pipe, prepend its name with ">", like this:

 ```ruby
 spawn_process(YourComponentClass,